ChronoSheets/ChronoSheets-CSharp-Client/docs/UserProfileApi.md

 <a name="userprofiledologout"></a>
 # **UserProfileDoLogout**
-> CsApiApiResponseBoolean UserProfileDoLogout (string xChronosheetsAuth)
+> CSApiResponseBoolean UserProfileDoLogout (string xChronosheetsAuth)